emasab/transparent-herd/README.md

 ### The singular function

-It converts a batched functions to a singular one.
+It converts a batched function to a singular one.
 If maxBatchSize is undefined, only one batched call at a time is done, otherwise calls with batches of at most maxBatchSize can be run in parallel

 ### Params